LQCT/BitQT/docs/source/installation.rst

 Installation
 ============
 There are some easy-to-install dependencies you must have before running BitQT.
-MDTraj (mandatory) will perform the heavy RMSD calculations while VMD (optional) will be helpful for visualization tasks.
-The rest of dependencies will be automatically managed by BitQT.
+MDTraj (mandatory) will perform the heavy RMSD calculations, while VMD (optional) will help with visualization tasks.
+The rest of the dependencies will be automatically managed by BitQT.

 **MDTraj**